Senior Rehabilitation Center in Redding, CT

 Care that gets you back to living the life you love

-Short-term rehabilitation is the necessary transition following surgery, accident or illness that prepares you to get back to the lifestyle you love.
-Ridge Crest at Meadow Ridge in Redding, Connecticut, offers short-term rehabilitation services in a skilled nursing setting to deliver highly effective care and help you recover as quickly as possible.
+Short-term rehabilitation is often a necessary transition following surgery, accident or illness that prepares you to get back to the lifestyle you love.
+Ridge Crest in Redding, Connecticut, offers short-term rehabilitation services in a skilled nursing setting to help you recover as quickly as possible.

-Nothing’s better than being at home, but when getting there requires a stay in a short-term rehabilitation center, you’ll find Ridge Crest’s spacious, private and semiprivate living areas and gracious hospitality to be the next best thing.
-Physical, occupational, speech and respiratory therapies are available to help you gain strength, balance, dexterity and independence that will enable you to return home.
+Nothing’s better than being at home, but when getting there requires a stay in a short-term rehabilitation center, you’ll find our spacious private and semiprivate living areas and gracious hospitality to be the next best thing.
+Physical, occupational, speech and respiratory therapies will help you gain strength, balance, dexterity and independence that will enable you to return home.

 Mr. and Mrs. Bradley's Story